Miami RedHawks football: Cincinnati

 The Victory Bell is awarded to the winner of the game between the Cincinnati Bearcats football team and the RedHawks.
 Having first been played in 1888, the rivalry is tied for being the oldest in the NCAA Division I Football Bowl Subdivision, and is the oldest current non-conference college football rivalry in the United States (though the teams were briefly conference rivals in the late 1940s and early 1950s).
 It is also among the most played college football rivalries, with 128 meetings total.
 The final scheduled game is in 2026.
 As of the last meeting in 2024, Cincinnati leads the all-time series 61–60–7.

 Ohio

 The Battle of the Bricks rivalry between the Ohio Bobcats football team and Miami was first played in 1908.
 The two oldest universities in Ohio, both schools are members of the Mid-American Conference.
-As of the last meeting in 2024, Miami leads the all-time series 56–43–2.
+In the 2024 season the teams met a second time in the MAC Championship game.
+As of the last meeting in 2025, Miami leads the all-time series 56–44–2.

 Ball State

 Miami first played the Ball State Cardinals football team in 1931.
 Their rivalry began when Ball State joined the Mid-American Conference in the 1970s.
 Since 2017, the rivalry has been a protected cross-division game in the conference, with the RedHawks competing for the Red Bird Rivalry trophy against Ball State.
-Through 2024, Miami leads the all-time series 24–13–1.
+Through 2025, Miami leads the all-time series 25–13–1.